elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototype-methods-objects-without-proto.md

 ---

-### Explain, what is the function and syntax of the Object.create(obj) method in JavaScript?
+### Explain the function and syntax of the Object.create(obj) method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Object.create() method creates a new object, using an existing object as the prototype of the newly created object.
-It has two parameters including the proto and the descriptors.
+  <div><strong>Interview Response:</strong> The Object.create() method creates a empty object, using an existing object as the prototype of the newly created object.
+It has two parameters, including the proto and the descriptors.
 The proto parameter is the object which should be the prototype of the newly created object.
-The descriptors are defined as an object whose enumerable properties specify property descriptors to be added to the newly created object.</div><br />
+The descriptors get defined as an object whose enumerable properties specify property descriptors that get added to the newly created object.</div><br />
-  <div><strong>Technical Response:</strong> The Object.create() method creates a new object, using an existing object as the prototype of the newly created object.
-It has two parameters including the proto and the descriptors (propertiesObject in the specification).
-The proto parameter is the object which should be the prototype of the newly created object.
-The descriptors (propertiesObject) are defined as, if specified and not undefined, an object whose enumerable own properties (that is, those properties defined upon itself and not enumerable properties along its prototype chain) specify property descriptors to be added to the newly created object, with the corresponding property names.
-These properties correspond to the second argument of Object.defineProperties().
-Basically, the descriptors are like property flags.
+  <div><strong>Technical Response:</strong> The "Object.create()" function generates a new object by utilizing an existing object as the prototype.
+It contains two parameters: the prototype and the descriptors (propertiesObject in the specification).
+The proto parameter specifies the object that will serve as the prototype for the newly formed object.
+The descriptors (propertiesObject) are defined as an object whose enumerable own properties (those defined upon itself and not enumerable properties along its prototype chain) specify property descriptors to be added to the newly created object, along with the corresponding property names, if specified and not undefined.
+These are the properties defined by the second parameter to Object.defineProperties().
+Descriptors function similarly to property flags.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />